 Holding a pencil correctly, reduces the strain on your child’s hand and allows it to move freely, encouraging them to write.
 Here we provide a step by step guide on how to hold a pencil for both right and left handed writers, advice on correcting a poor pencil grip and activities to strengthen the muscles needed to hold a pencil.

-Handwriting games and activities to support the teaching of handwriting and other handwriting resources can be found here, together with details of our training courses.
+Handwriting games and activities to support the teaching of handwriting and other free handwriting resources can be found here, together with details of our School Training Courses and Teaching Scheme.

 Providing the best sitting position for your child while writing, and having the correct writing paper position, can improve your child’s handwriting by making it comfortable and stress free.
 Here we give tips and advice on how to achieve this, for both right and left handed writers, together with activities to strengthen the muscles needed to sit correctly at a desk and handwrite freely.